Tissues (song)

 "Tissues" is a song by English musician Yungblud which was released on 30 August 2022 as the fifth single from his third studio album Yungblud (2022).

 The song was released by labels Locomotion Recordings and Geffen Records.
-"Tissues" was written by Yungblud, Chris Greatti, Jake Torrey and Jordan Gable, and produced by Greatti, while Robert Smith is given an honourary songwriting credit.
+It was written by Yungblud, Chris Greatti, Jake Torrey and Jordan Gable, and produced by Greatti.
+It samples "Close to Me" by The Cure, and Robert Smith was also given a songwriting credit.
 Lyrically, the song is about the ups and downs of love.

 In November 2022, Yungblud released a new version of the song featuring French singer Louane.

 Background

 The song was originally released on 11 March 2022 as a promotional single before it was officially released as a single.
 Discussing the genesis of the song, which samples "Close to Me" by The Cure, in an interview with Zane Lowe, Yungblud explained:

 Live performances

 Yungblud debuted the song as part of his set at the 2022 Glastonbury Festival alongside other new tracks "I Cry 2" and "The Funeral".
 The song was performed as part of his halftime show at the NFL London Games on 3 October 2022 held at Tottenham Hotspur Stadium.
 Yungblud included it as part of his Live Lounge set on 27 October 2022.
 He also performed the song on Jimmy Kimmel Live! on 12 September 2022 and on The X Factor Italy on 18 November 2022.